The University of Montana

 the principle of diversity in all areas.
 In that spirit, we are

 particularly interested in receiving applications from a broad

 spectrum of qualified people who would assist the University in

-- Position is full-time, 1.0 FTE, MUS Contract and includes a
+- Position is full-time, 1.0 FTE, Letter of Appointment and

 mandatory retirement plan, partial tuition waiver, and wellness